-McCaskill's husband was accused of abuse, his company victim-blamed woman suing for sexual harassment
+McCaskill's husband was accused of abuse by ex-wife

 "I put my hands up to protect my breasts as they are sore (cancer).
 He has hit me before in the breast.
 He grabbed my wrist and arm and pushed me up against the wall & I hit my head & back & he bruised my arms by pinching me."

 Shepard told the police officers at the time that his wife got physical first.
-“He said while he was attempting to load the carper Mrs. Shepard began pushing him trying to get him out of the house,” police report states.
+“He said while he was attempting to load the [carpet] Mrs. Shepard began pushing him trying to get him out of the house,” police report states.

 Fox News could not reach Suzanne Shepard, while the McCaskill campaign did not respond to multiple requests for a comment or an interview.
 Joseph Shepard also did not return requests for comment.